-A class of Chettiars known as Nagarathar Chettiar, is the patron of the Pillayarpatti Karpaga Vinayagar Kovil.
+And, interestingly, a class of Chettiars known as Nagarathar Chettiars, are the patrons of the Pillayarpatti Karpaga Vinayagar Kovil.

 Get to know the Pillayarpatti temple history

-The images of the 6 feet Karpaga Vinayagar facing north and that of a Shiva lingam have been carved out as a bas-relief in an excavated cave, that now serves as the sanctum sanctorum.
+The images of the 6 feet Karpaga Vinayagar facing north, and that of a Shiva lingam, have been carved out as a bas-relief in an excavated cave, which now serves as the sanctum sanctorum.

 Other inscriptions found in the Pillayarpatti temple premises, mention the ancient names for this place or region as Ekkattoor, Maruthangudi, and Rajanarayanapuram.
 Maybe the village was quite big and included a cluster of other hamlets!

 The maintenance of the present Pillayarpatti temple premises, with structures, like the Rajagopuram built over and around the rock-cut temple, is the result of development and expansion around this cave temple over the years, especially under the patronage of the Nagarathar Chettiars.

 Significance of Pillayarpatti Vinayagar

 The most popular and worshipped deity of the rock-cut temple is known as Karapaga Vinayagar.